rotheconrad/F100_Prok_Recombination/README.md

 (OPTIONAL) Check shared genome fraction vs ANI of your genomes using fastANI.

-It is a good idea to know how similar your genomes are to eachother.
-Sometimes you may split your genomes into two or more groups, or remove a few outlier genomes based on their ANI distributions.
-This can be done manually as needed by removing the desired fasta files from ${genomes_dir} after reviewing the fastANI plot(s).
+It is a good idea to know how similar your genomes are to each other.
+Sometimes you may split your genomes into two or more groups, or remove a few outlier genomes based on their ANI distribution.
+This can be done manually as needed by removing the desired fasta files from ${genomes_dir} or partition files into separate directories after reviewing the fastANI plot(s).

-To generate our plot, we want single file with all vs. all genome pair results from fastANI.
-There are many ways to achieve this depending if you're running fastANI locally or on a cluster and how many genomes you have, there are multiple parallization options.
-Here is a simple example using the many to many option (consult the fastANI documentation and/or your clusters best practices for other options).
+To generate the fastANI plots, we want a single file with all vs. all genome pair results from fastANI.
+There are many ways to achieve this depending on how many genomes you have and if you're running fastANI locally or on a cluster.
+Here is a simple example using the many to many option (consult the fastANI documentation and/or your clusters best practices for other options - I frequently use the one to many mode and distribute the work across multiple instances and node.
+At the end I simply concatenate the outputs for the same results as the many to many mode).

+This step requires fastANI.

+Input: genome fasta files in ${my_genomes} directory
+Output: all vs. all fastANI tsv outfile file saved as fastANI_allV.ani

 ```bash
 # make a list of your fasta files with the path